mhered/RoboticsChallenge/notes/Day00/README.md

 In browser, open: `http://localhost:6080/`

 Took actually a couple of days, played a bit with OBS Studio and made a video

-## Kick Off meeting

-Works for Nexus

-Krytn & MACI Coffee robot

-Read "Atomic Habits" James Clear - sprint to change self perception

-"show your work" - a record, as a way to appreciate what we learn and get noticed

-tag john vial

-roughly 1 hour per day then write and share what I learnt for 28 consecutive days

-Days 0-9 - Krytn Coffee Robot - standard ROS navigation stack then extend it using FreeCAD (add a tray)

-10-19 MACI robot arm - adding collision avoidance.
-Controlling a robot arm is complicated.
-Extend it with our own gripper then pick up a can from a tray

-20-28 build your own robot - find something relevant to you and simulate it!
-Will provide templates.

-Additional Bonus videos to extend: real robots, frameworks and templates, AI...

-Join Discord!

-7 daily tasks each week (do the task and post about it)

-Play with github copilot can help get unstuck

-Copilot

-Pearce - Engineering degree.
-Did robotics without ROS (was extracurricular).
-Doing PM in navy

-11 pax in the cohort

-##